Choose the Right Journal to Publish

 Grudniewicz, A., Moher, D., Cobey, K. D., Bryson, G. L., Cukier, S., Allen, K., … Lalu, M. M. (2019, December 12).
 Predatory journals: no definition, no defence.
 Nature, Vol. 576, pp. 210–212.

-Cabells – Scholary Analytics – analyzes thousands of open-access journals in accordance to more than 60 suspicious behaviors in academic publishing.
-The database is essential tool for writers and readers to prevent their engagement with predatory open-access journals and publishers.
-Check if the journal appears in Cabells ‘blacklist’ and don’t publish in it.
+Cabells – Scholary Analytics – analyzes thousands of open-access journals according to more than 60 suspicious behaviors in academic publishing.
+The database is an essential tool for writers and readers to prevent their engagement with predatory open-access journals and publishers.
+Check if the journal appears in Cabells ‘blacklist’: if it does, do not publish in it and do not cite from it.

 Check for membership in well reputed Open Access directories and associations: